nationalarchives/scala-circuit-breaker/README.md

 The Circuit Breaker pattern implemented as a library in Scala.

+We provide two implementations:
+1. `StandardCircuitBreaker` which is not thread-safe and should only be used from a single-thread of have access to it synchronised.
+2. `ThreadSafeCircuitBreaker` which is thread-safe and may be used from multiple threads concurrently.

+Both implementations may be safely used in the same application for different purposes.

 ## Use

 You need to add the following dependency to your `build.sbt`: